 -Simplicity and sustainability

-This is directly related to what Quakers believe to include:
+The following is directly related, to what Quakers believe:

 - God is love

 - the light of God is in every single person

 - a person who lets their life be guided by that light will achieve a full relationship with God

 - everyone can have a direct, personal relationship with God without involving a priest or minister